PierreSenellart/provsql/doc/source/user/casestudy4.rst

     SET provsql.update_provenance = on;

+In Studio you can instead flip the :guilabel:`update_provenance` toggle beside the query box, which sets the same GUC for the session.

 **Replace the Prime Minister.** ProvSQL intercepts every DML statement and records it in ``update_provenance``.
 Note who currently holds the position, then dismiss them and appoint a placeholder: